Job requirements Sheet Metal Worker near Whitehorse (YT)

-- Trade certification is compulsory in Quebec, Ontario, Saskatchewan and Alberta, and available, but voluntary, in all other provinces and the territories.
+- Trade certification for sheet metal workers is compulsory in New Brunswick, Quebec, Ontario, Saskatchewan and Alberta, and available, but voluntary, in all other provinces and the territories.

 - Red Seal endorsement is also available to qualified sheet metal workers upon successful completion of the interprovincial Red Seal examination.

 You might need to get a professional licence from a regulatory authority before you can start working.
 Licensing can be compulsory or voluntary, depending on the occupation.